livepeer/go-livepeer/doc/ai-subnet.md

         -httpIngest
     ```

-    The flags used here are also applicable to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer).
-For a comprehensive understanding of these flags, consult the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
+    The flags used here also apply to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer).
+To comprehensively understand these flags, consult the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
 Specifically, the `--orchAddr` and `--httpAddr` flags are crucial for routing the Gateway node to your local Orchestrator (i.e., `0.0.0.0:8936`) and facilitating **off-chain** communication between the Gateway and the Orchestrator.

 3. **Verify Setup**: Confirm that the _AI Subnet_ Gateway node is operating on port `8937`.
 To make the Gateway node accessible from the internet, unblock port `8937` on your machine and set up port forwarding on your router.